 After graders provide grades and feedback for their sets of submissions, their work is complete.
 Graders can't post grades.
 Instructors and reconcilers can't view a grader's rubric or edit a grader's grade and feedback.

-After the reconciler posts grades, a grader can only view the reconciler's final grades, rubrics, and feedback.
+After the reconciler grades the submission, a grader can only view the reconciler's final grades, rubrics, and feedback.
 Graders can't edit their evaluations after grades are posted.

 When you allow multiple attempts on an assessment, graders can view their workload on the Submissions page.
 The final grader can reconcile grades even if graders don't grade all the attempts.

 When grades are ready to reconcile, you'll receive an activity stream notification.
 You receive the notification after the assigned graders have graded one student's attempt.